 You must be unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the week in which you file your application for benefits, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.

-Your initial application must be done over the phone.
+Your initial application must be done over the phone by contacting 1-877-214-3300.
 You will be able to file weekly online.

 Your weekly benefit amount is based on gross wages paid to you as reported by your former, liable employer(s), and will be calculated by adding the wages in the 2 highest quarters of your base period, dividing by 45, and rounding to the next whole dollar.